franleplant/syntaxis.rs/README.md

 ## TODO

-- Change Fsa to Automata
-- Improve the internal representation of delta: `BTreeMap<State, BTreeMap<char, BTreeSet<State>>>` that will make delta faster to use
 - Read/write automatas to/from file
 - automata -> Min automata
 - Define a proper data structure for grammars